 There isn’t anything about international trade that is easy.
-The trade between two parties across foreign boundaries necessitates a wealth of experience and skills, from restrictions on manufactured products to enforcement issues.
-Importing goods can be a complex and time-consuming procedure, from following specific regulations to filing the proper paperwork with customs.
+The trade between two parties across foreign countries boundaries necessitates a wealth of experience and skills, from restrictions on manufactured products to enforcement issues.
+Importing goods can be a complex and time-consuming procedure, from following specific regulations to filing the proper paperwork with customs at the destination country.

 What Are the Responsibilities of Importer of Record?

 It is your duty as the IOR to be well-informed and to take “reasonable care” in providing Customs with the details they need to do their job (without necessitating examinations).
 The IOR would usually allow a customs broker to file on their behalf.

 IOR responsibilities can be summed up as follows:

 - Focus on ensuring that consumer goods are in compliance with relevant laws and regulations.

 - Take care of the duty entry and all related paperwork.